dbaron/inlines-and-floats/README.md

 subtree, have unknown position relative to each other (I've called them "loose") until all content is placed on the line.

+### Floats usually, but not always, have sizes that don't depend on their position ###

+According to the CSS specifications, the size of a float doesn't depend at all on its position; the size is simply computed from the CSS properties on the float, its contents, and the size of its containing block.

+However, floating tables, in quirks mode, show a different behavior.
+(It's worth investigating if this behavior is still needed for backwards-compatibility, since it introduces a good bit of complexity.)
+Floating tables in quirks mode use the width available for lines to fit in (which considers floats adjacent to the line or table) in their sizing rules, in place of the width of the containing block.
+(In general, sizing this way produces very bad effects when multiple floats are used and shrink wrapped, as described in TODO: LINK HERE.)

+In Gecko, this quirk is implemented in nsBlockReflowState::FlowAndPlaceFloat and nsBlockFrame::AdjustFloatAvailableSpace.

+This single case adds extra complexity to the problem of float layout (unless it turns out it's possible to remove it from the Web).

 ## Multi-pass line layout in Gecko ##

 In Gecko, related to the above reasons, there are three reasons that we